First Shared Task on Multilingual Easy-to-Read Translation

 • Authentic variation; multiple text types (informative, news, policy, etc.)

-• Format: JSON, one file per language with metadata
+• Format: CSV, one file per language with metadata

 Training data policy